lfnetworking/member_landscape/INSTRUCTIONS.md

 This template is designed to help you get started on building a landscape.
 It's based on the TODO Group OSPO landscape.

 - Clone this template repo into your github organization or account.
+DONE
-- Create the subdomain for the landscape ( typically landscape.yourprojectdomain ) and a short domain that will forward to this ( typically l.yourprojectdomain )
+- Create the subdomain for the landscape ( typically landscape.yourprojectdomain ) and a short domain that will forward to this ( typically l.yourprojectdomain ) DONE
 - Create the landscape logo and replace [images/left-logo.svg](images/left-logo.svg)
 - Set [images/right-logo.svg](images/right-logo.svg) as your project's logo
 - [Generate](https://www.qrcode-monkey.com) a QR code, setting colors to black.
 Save as SVG and overwrite [images/qr.svg](images/qr.svg).